bird-house/birdhouse-docs/docs/source/contributing.rst

 Wiki
 ----

-The `Wiki on GitHub <https://github.com/bird-house/bird-house.github.io/wiki>`_ is used for topics not covered by the Sphinx documentation yet.
+The `Wiki on GitHub <https://github.com/bird-house/bird-house.github.io/wiki>`_ is used for meetings and organising.

 Website development